igrowbeards/homebrew/RPG.md

 ### Talents

-  You define your characters skills via a list of talents Talents give your character bonuses to related checks.
+  You define your characters skills and abilities via a list of talents.
+  Talents give your character bonuses to related checks.
-  Unless your GM tell you otherwise your character starts with 3 talents.
+  Unless your GM tells you otherwise your character starts with 3 talents.

   Talents are defined and recorded in the form of